 climate change; adaptation; decision-making; text mining

 A.R.
-Siders is an assistant professor in the Disaster Research Center, Biden School of Public Policy and Administration, and Department of Geography and Spatial Sciences.
+Siders is an associate professor in the Biden School of Public Policy and Administration, and an assistant professor in the Disaster Research Center and the Department of Geography and Spatial Sciences.
 She holds a JD from Harvard and a PhD from Stanford.
 She previously served as an environmental fellow at the Harvard University Center for the Environment, a legal fellow at the Sabin Center for Climate Change Law, and a Presidential Management Fellow with the US Navy.
 Her research explores climate change adaptation decision-making and evaluation: how and why communities decide when, where, and how to adapt to the effects of climate change and how decisions and decision-making processes affect risk reduction and equity.
 Her work has been published in journals such as Science and Climatic Change and has appeared in news outlets such as the New York Times and Science Friday.

 Abhyudai Singh earned his bachelor’s degree in mechanical engineering from the Indian Institute of Technology in Kanpur, India.
 He received master’s degrees in both mechanical and electrical & computer engineering from Michigan State University, and a master’s degree in ecology, evolution and marine biology from University of California Santa Barbara (UCSB).
 After earning his doctoral degree in electrical & computer engineering in 2008, also from UCSB, he completed postdoctoral work in UC San Diego’s Department of Chemistry and Biochemistry.
 From 2011 to 2017 he was an Assistant Professor in the Departments of Electrical & Computer Engineering, Biomedical Engineering and Mathematical Sciences at the University of Delaware, and was promoted to Associate Professor in 2017.
 His research interests are in dynamics, control, and identification of biomedical systems with applications to systems/synthetic biology and neuroscience.